iamsamkhan/NLP_text_speech-/README.md

-# Speech-to-Text Transcription and Classification Solution Accelerator
+# Speech-to-Text Transcription and Classification
 This repository contains the base repository for developing an end-to-end speech transcription and message classification solution for any type of business problem requiring an advanced method for classifying audio messages into actionable meaning.
 The types of business problem benefitting from this solution include:
 - General audio message classification within a noisy environment
 - Monitoring communications for safety and regulatory purposes, eg: Mining industry - positive communications